isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

   specified.

-- ``retry-interval`` governs the time interval to retry to create a key if any error occurred on creating one for any configured server.
+- ``retry-interval`` governs the time interval to retry to create a key if any error occurred previously for any configured server.
 The value must be smaller than the ``rekey-interval`` value, and should be at most 1/3 of the difference between ``tkey-lifetime`` and ``rekey-interval``.
 It is expressed in seconds and it defaults to 120 seconds (2 minutes) if not specified.

 - ``fallback`` governs the behavior when GSS-TSIG should be used (a matching DNS server is configured) but no GSS-TSIG key is available.